bbatsov/batsov.com/_posts/2013-07-01-rubocop-0-dot-9-is-now-patrolling-the-streets.markdown

                                            ^
 ```

-Pretty sure most of you will love this :-)
+Pretty sure most of you will love this :smile:

 ## Auto-correction Support